Skip to main content

 • app_id (str) - App ID

 • top_k (int) - Top K results to retrieve.
-Defaults to 10 when pagination is False
+Defaults to 10

-• metric (str) - Similarity metric (either 'cosine' or 'euclidean').
-Defaults to 'cosine'
+• metric (str) - Similarity metric: 'cosine' or 'euclidean'.
+Default 'cosine'

 • pat (str) - A personal access token for authentication.
 Can be set as env var CLARIFAI_PAT